MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ SERGEANT         JEFFERY A          │
     =#

-We could also use summary combinators, which lets us answer the original question: the number of employees per each position.
+We could further use summary combinators, which lets us answer the original question: the number of employees per each position.

-    EmpCount =
-       :count => Count(It.employee)

     chicago[
         It.department.employee >>
         Group(It.position) >>
-        Record(It.position, EmpCount)]
+        Record(It.position,
+               :count => Count(It.employee))]
     #=>
       │ position         count │
     ──┼────────────────────────┼